Boat Launch Observations

 Here is a vehicle AND flatbed trailer parked in the preparation lane.
 Note the launch ramp at the far RH side of the photo.
 There is a WDFW No Parking sign on the tree in front of the pickup.

-In the photo above, this vehicle occupants were obviously passengers in a boat.
-It was later found that they were with the boater in the white pickup in the photo below.
+In the photo above, this vehicle occupants were obviously passengers in a boat that had already launched.
+It was later observed that they were with the boater in the white pickup in the photo below.

 This launch is situated on the far corner of the parking lot AND not square with the lot.
 It is also low enough and with no upper marking posts, where you can even see the ramp until you get close enough.
 It is very hard to pull in close beside the parked passenger vehicles, make a sharp turn and then be further blocked from being able to pull ahead to get the trailer even a bit straight because these vehicles with trailers are parked where you need to nose into to get the trailer somewhat aligned.